wknd/ez-er-rkllm-toolkit2/README.md

 - 2 x G.SKILL Ripjaws V Series DDR4 RAM 32GB, 64GB total
 - NVIDIA GeForce GTX 780 (not used in this experiment)

+Also performed conversion using an Intel X5650 CPU, which uses DDR3 RAM and does not support AVX.

 ## How to use

 There are two scripts in here - an interactive, and a non-interactive version.
 I have also included version 1.1.0 of RKLLM-Toolkit, since it contains all of the dependencies required to run these scripts (except for inquirer.)